Fuel System

 ANY muffler is better than NO muffler.

-The BIGGER the muffler body, the more effective it is as a muffler, even if the muffler is a straight-through design.
-I can put my entire ARM through the muffler on my ’61 Chevy pickup
+The BIGGER the muffler BODY, the more effective it is as a muffler, even if the muffler is a straight-through design.
+I can put my entire ARM through the muffler on my ’61 Chevy pickup.

-Tailpipe – Directs exhaust outside of the vehicle (law requires the exhaust exits beyond the passenger compartment).
+Tailpipe – Directs exhaust outside of the vehicle

 Exhaust System